-With Clean Currents 2022 only six weeks away, the conference + tradeshow is calling, but have you figured out how you’re getting there?
+With Clean Currents 2023 coming up in Cincinnati, Ohio, (October 10-13), the conference + tradeshow is calling, but have you figured out how you’re getting there?
 With ample opportunity to learn how to innovate and forge valuable connections with other waterpower industry professionals, attendees of Clean Currents develop strategies to better tackle the challenges and opportunities facing their organizations.

 While Clean Currents has bountiful benefits, expressing the importance of the event to your Board or supervisor can present an obstacle; therefore, NHA has put together some resources as a way of guiding potential attendees through the process of justifying attendance at Clean Currents this October.

 Check out these general tips, and then read-on for more detailed information on how to sell the benefits of attending Clean Currents.

 - Focus on what you’ll bring back to your organization as a return for the investment.

 - Offer to prepare and deliver a short presentation to your colleagues as a way of sharing what you learned at Clean Currents, allowing others in your unit to benefit from your attendance.

 - Share the agenda and speaker handouts with your colleagues.
 As an attendee, you have access to materials posted by speakers at the conclusion of the event.